clojurewerkz/monger.docs/articles/guides.md

 This guide covers:

- * Deleting documents with Monger
+ * Deleting documents with Clojure
  * Deleting a single document vs multiple documents
  * Working with multiple databases